Comparison of normal ovary and polycystic ovary.

 Polycystic Ovary Syndrome has also been associated with chronic low-grade inflammation, which is thought to contribute to the long-term cardiovascular risks and complications associated with the condition.
 It’s important to note that not all PCOS sufferers will experience every symptom, and the severity of symptoms can vary from person to person.

-PCOS sufferers are also at higher risk of developing health problems such as metabolic disorders such as high blood pressure, high cholesterol levels, heart disease, endometrial cancer, and non-alcoholic fatty liver disease.
+PCOS sufferers are also at higher risk of developing health problems such as metabolic syndromes such as high blood pressure, high cholesterol levels, heart disease, endometrial cancer, and non-alcoholic fatty liver disease.

 Women with PCOS often notice the changes in their period early on, especially if they had a normal menstrual cycle.
 Some changes include: changes in number or length of the period, multiple missed periods without a pregnancy, or heavy menstrual bleeding.